Linear inverse problems with nonnegativity constraints: singularity of optimisers: Abstract

 \section{Abstract}

-We pass to continuum in optimisation problems associated to linear inverse problems $y = Ax$ with non-negativity constraint $x \geq 0$.
-We focus on the case where the noise model leads to maximum likelihood estimation through the so-called $\beta$-divergences, which cover several of the most common noise statistics such as Gaussian, Poisson and multiplicative Gamma.
-Considering~$x$ as a Radon measure over the domain on which the reconstruction is taking place, we show a general sparsity result.
-In the high noise regime corresponding to $y \notin \setc{Ax}{x \geq 0}$, optimisers are typically sparse in the form of sums of Dirac measures.
+We look at continuum solutions in optimisation problems associated to linear inverse problems $y = Ax$ with non-negativity constraint $x \geq 0$.
+We focus on the case where the noise model leads to maximum likelihood estimation through general divergences, which cover a wide range of common noise statistics such as Gaussian and Poisson.
+Considering~$x$ as a Radon measure over the domain on which the reconstruction is taking place, we show a general singularity result.
+In the high noise regime corresponding to $y \notin \setc{Ax}{x \geq 0}$ and under a key assumption on the divergence as well as on the operator $A$, any optimiser has a singular part with respect to the Lebesgue measure.
 We hence provide an explanation as to why any possible algorithm successfully solving the optimisation problem will lead to undesirably spiky-looking images when the image resolution gets finer, a phenomenon well documented in the literature.
 We illustrate these results with several numerical examples inspired by medical imaging.